 Our executive compensation programs specific to the NEOs are overseen by the Compensation Committee.
 In pursuit of our compensation philosophy and objectives, the Compensation Committee believes that the compensation packages provided to the NEOs should generally include both cash and equity-based compensation.
 Base pay and benefits are set at levels considered necessary to attract and retain qualified and effective executives.
 Variable incentive pay is used to align the compensation of the NEOs with our short-term business and performance objectives, such as income and overall financial performance.
 Equity awards are intended to motivate executives to create long-term shareholder value.
-Historically, equity awards consisted solely of stock options, but during 2019, the Compensation Committee determined to add awards of performance-based restricted stock units (PSUs) to our long-term equity incentive program and to base our short-term executive bonus program on the achievement of predetermined performance targets, with both adjustments effective in 2020.
+Prior to 2019, equity awards to the NEOs consisted solely of stock options, but during 2019, the Compensation Committee determined to add awards of performance-based restricted stock units (PSUs) to our long-term equity incentive program and to base our short-term executive bonus program on the achievement of predetermined performance targets, with both adjustments effective in 2020.
 The PSUs and executive bonus targets are designed to increase the alignment of NEO compensation with the Company's achievement of Board-approved performance measures and relative shareholder return.
 During 2021, the Compensation Committee, working with the Operating Committee, also provided oversight of the development and implementation of a Company-wide compensation and bonus program as part of our Foundations for Growth Program.
-During 2022, we distributed to Company employees the first payment pursuant to that program.
+Subsequent to the conclusion of each of the years of the Foundations for Growth Program, we distributed to Company employees payments pursuant to the compensation and bonus program.

-Selected 2022 Highlights
+Selected 2023 Highlights